alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 * **Applying your function.** For List, Map runs f (a function) on *every* element.
 For example, let's define f as f(x) = x + 1.
 The list [0,1,2,3] becomes [1,2,3,4].
 If the list doesn’t have any elements, then Map doesn’t call f. f doesn’t need to worry about that.
 Also, f doesn’t care if it’s List<T>; all f is, is just f(x) = x + 1.
 Map is responsible for running it.

-* **Managing sequencing and combination.** The list context concatenates all results into one list (flattening any nested lists if necessary).
+* **Managing sequencing and combination.** The list context concatenates all results into one list (Map does not flatten any nested lists, flatMap is responsible for this).
 We don’t need to manually re-add elements via Add or otherwise manage the collection ourselves.

 Notice that the monad in this case List<T> is responsible for running f.
 This shift means your business logic stays **declarative** and **composable**, you describe *what* happens to a single value, and the monad describes *how* and *when* it happens.